Rosti97/WissArbeiten-BestesProgramm/README.md

 ## Build
 ### Browser
-Simply open "index.html" with your preferred browser.
+Download the repository and simply open 'index.html' with your preferred browser.
+Make sure 'index.js' stays in the same folder as 'index.html'

 ### VS Code
 For the best results install the [LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.